 - a.
 Operation of Grievance/Complaint System.
-Select one: - No. This Appendix does not apply - Yes.
+Select one: - O No. This Appendix does not apply - Yes.
 The State operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver - b.
 Operational Responsibility.
-Specify the State agency that is responsible for the operation of the grievance/complaint system:

-DOM and the case management agency are responsible for operating the grievance and complaint system.
-DOM has the final authority over any complaint or grievance.
+Specify the State agency that is responsible for the operation of the grievance/complaint system: - DOM and the case management agency are responsible for operating the grievance and complaint system.
+DOM has the final authority over any complaint or grievance. - c.

-c.
 Description of System.
 Describe the grievance/complaint system, including: (a) the types of grievances/complaints that participants may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms that are used to resolve grievances/complaints.
 State laws, regulations, and policies referenced in the description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

 The types of complaints/grievances that can be addressed are complaints/grievances against service providers, complaints /grievances regarding waiver services, and other complaints/grievances that directly affect their waiver services.
-Waiver participants must first address any complaints/grievance by reporting it to their case management team which is composed of a registered nurse and a licensed social worker.
+Persons should first address any complaints/grievance by reporting it to their case management team, but may address any complaint/grievance to DOM at any time.
 The case management team begins to address the complaint/grievance with the client within 24 hours.
 If a resolution is not reached within 72 hours the case management team reports the complaint/grievance to the case management supervisor.
 The supervisor must reach a resolution with the participant within seven days.
 If a resolution is not reached within this time frame it is reported to DOM.
 DOM along with the case management agency will consult with each other and work towards a resolution within seven days.
 In the event the complaint/grievance is with the case management team then the case management agency and DOM works with the participant to assign a new case management team.
 Once a new case management team is assigned the case management supervisor evaluates the participant's satisfaction with the new case management team within the following month and notifies DOM of the final resolution.
 Upon admission to the waiver, the participant receives a written copy of their bill of rights which addresses disputes, complaints/grievances and hearings.

-Fair Hearing procedures and processes will comply with the requirements as established in the Mississippi Medicaid Administrative Code, Title 23: Medicaid Part 100 Chapter 5: The Hearing Process.
+State Fair Hearing procedures and processes will comply with the requirements as established in the Mississippi Division of Medicaid Administrative Code, Title 23, Part 100, Chapters 4-5, and Part 300, Chapter 1.